 - Recognize that international crises seldom have end dates.
 The challenges and problems last a very long time and make giving later equally important.

 Last week I attended a luncheon hosted by a pastor friend, Kim Beckham of Central Baptist Church.
-There I heard about Manna Worldwide and heard stories from Chuck Ward who travels into Central America and the Caribbean regularly to oversee feeding programs, schools, and orphanages.
-In conversation, he reminded me that Haiti, now five years after the 7.0 earthquake that left 220,000 dead and more than 300,000 injured is still struggling in virtually every way.
+There I heard about Manna Worldwide and heard stories from Chuck Ward, who travels into Central America and the Caribbean regularly to oversee feeding programs, schools, and orphanages.
+In conversation, he reminded me that Haiti, now five years after the 7.0 earthquake that left 220,000 dead and more than 300,000 injured, is still struggling in virtually every way.

-Unprecedented aid went to Haiti immediately after the disaster, but political turmoil, agency turfism and other challenges have kept large sums of that aid from having direct, lifesaving impact intended by donors.
+Unprecedented aid went to Haiti immediately after the disaster, but political turmoil, agency turfism and other challenges have kept large sums of that aid from having a direct, lifesaving impact intended by donors.

-Mana Worldwide is an example of a US based organization, on the ground in Haiti and other countries around the world, directly touching the lives of children and families.
+Mana Worldwide is an example of a US-based organization on the ground in Haiti and other countries around the world, directly touching the lives of children and families.
 I learned that a gift to Manna Worldwide uses 93 percent of every dollar in direct service programs.
-That matters in a struggling country like Haiti where a cholera epidemic now rages.
+That matters in a struggling country like Haiti, where a cholera epidemic now rages.

 International crises are not going away; there will be another one tomorrow.
 Every day there is not enough food and safe water or beds for children to sleep in.
 A donation that makes even a small difference can have a giant ripple effect.